Common signs and symptoms of central sleep apnea include:

 - Morning headaches

-Although snoring indicates some degree of increased obstruction to airflow, snoring also may be heard in the presence of central sleep apnea.
+Although snoring indicates some degree of airflow obstruction, snoring also may be heard in the presence of central sleep apnea.
 However, snoring may not be as prominent with central sleep apnea as it is with obstructive sleep apnea.

 When to see a doctor